 The Steps for How to Make the Easy Felt Crafts: Handkerchief Valet:

-Note: You can find a beautiful handmade handkerchief at The Packrat's
+Note: You can find a beautiful handkerchiefs, many handmade, at flea markets at inexpensive prices.

 Pin the handkerchief to the felt square around the outer edge.